shiimaxx/altercode/README.md

 exit_code = 1
 ```

 When multiple rules, should define multiple rules in a configuration file.
 Command line options do not support multiple rules.
+Rules priority is same to definition order.

 ```toml
 [[rule]]